niru-27/DCS-Keybinds-Manager/README.md

 ---
 # Installation
 1. This script is written for [AutoHotKey](https://www.autohotkey.com/) v1.1, and won't run in the newer v2.0.
 If you're familiar with AHK, you can convert the script yourself to work with v2
-2. Download the AHK script file from this repo and save it somewhere on your PC
+2. Download the latest release and extract it somewhere on your PC
+3. Run `Niro's DCS Keybinds Manager.ahk`

 ---
 # Usage
-## v0.4-beta: should auto detect new UUIDs of connected devices, thank's to evilC's JoystickWrapper library https://github.com/evilC/JoystickWrapper
+## v0.4-beta: should auto detect new UUIDs of connected devices, thanks to evilC's JoystickWrapper library https://github.com/evilC/JoystickWrapper

 ---